m-elwin/uncloud-init/README.md

 # Files:
 - test/99-installer.cfg: An example configuration file, used for testing
 - uncloud-init.service: Systemd unit to run the uncloud-init service
+- Makefile: Used to install the files to the system
+- debian/ the package directory.
+This package is only useful for an Ubuntu installation so it uses the (Debian Native Package Format)[https://www.debian.org/doc/manuals/debmake-doc/ch05.en.html#native]